oxidizing/sihl/README.md

 ## Getting Started

 The easiest way to get started is by using [Spin](https://github.com/tmattio/spin).
+If you want to jump into code, have a look at the [demo project](https://github.com/oxidizing/sihl-demo).

 ### Prerequisites